-The levels of humidity in your home are crucial determinants of your overall comfort.
+The humidity levels in your home are crucial determinants of your overall comfort.
 High humidity can result in mold and mildew.
 In contrast, too little humidity will lead to dry skin and potentially damaged furniture.

-It’s essential, therefore, to be aware of the ideal indoor humidity.
+It’s essential to be aware of the ideal indoor humidity level.
 That way, you can make appropriate changes to better your comfort.

 How to Gauge Indoor Humidity Levels